Sumatra: History

-Aceh in the north of Sumatra became known in the 16th century as trading centre for the pepper trade by shipping quality piperaceae (pepper).
+Aceh in the north of Sumatra became known in the 16th century as a trading centre for the pepper trade by shipping high-quality peppercorns.
 Aceh became the main commercial centre of the Aceh Sultanate and trading routes were established to the Mediterranean via the Red Sea to rival the Portuguese shipping lanes.
 The reign of Iskandar Muda is known as the golden age of Sumatra because he extended the cultural influence of the Aceh Sultanate to Padang and Johor.

 The Aceh Sultanate sustained the rivalry with the Johor sultanate, the Dutch, and the Portuguese throughout the 16th and 17th century.
 When the Dutch were weakened in the 18th century the British empire began to actively intervene in Aceh, establishing close relations between Banda Aceh and Penang.
 In the 17th and 18th century the Aceh Sultanate battled the Siak sultanate in the south of Sumatra.
 The port city of Banda Aceh was recorded in European historical writings since the 13th century.

 In terms of economic development the port of Banda Aceh only started to face competition in the 18th century when more ports were constructed in Sumatra for maritime transport.
 Nevertheless, major pepper suppliers used the port of Banda Aceh at the beginning of the 19th century.
 The port in Medan grew swiftly in the late 19th and early 20th century.
 Meanwhile the medium sized port of Palembang faced a stiff economic decline as the heritage of the Srivijaya empire was superseded by the economic policy of the Singhasari and Majapahit.
 The Palembang sultanate experienced a terminal decline in the early 19th century.

 With the coming of the Dutch Empire, the many Sumatran princely states gradually fell under their control.
 Aceh posed major obstacles, as the Dutch were involved in the long and costly Aceh War (1873–1903).

 During the Second World War, Japan invaded Sumatra in 1942.

 The Free Aceh Movement fought against Indonesian government forces in the Aceh Insurgency from 1976 to 2005.
 Security crackdowns in 2001 and 2002 resulted in several thousand civilian deaths.

-The island was heavily impacted by both the 1883 Krakatoa eruption and the 2004 Boxing Day Tsunami.
+The island was heavily impacted by both the 1883 Krakatoa eruption and the 2004 Indian Ocean earthquake and tsunami.